By Dhanjit Das

 *** Transport Independence Framework (FIXT)

 With the advent of ‘Transport Independence’ multiple application messages can be carried over via one signal.
-This allows FIX messages to be used over any suitable transport technology from message queue, buses etc.
+This allows FIX messages to be used over any suitable transport technology from a message queue, buses etc.

 *** FAST (FIX Adapted for STreaming) protocol